ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 # Semideterministic Framework

-<p>For semi-deterministic fields, the thing is <i>computation</i>.
-This takes some input and produces some output.
-To <i>link</i> computations, we pass in outputs from one as input to another.</p>
+<p>For semi-deterministic fields, the thing is <i>information</i>.
+The connection <i>computation</i>.
+To <i>link</i> computations, we take information, send it to a computation, get new information, then send it through another computation, so on and so forth.</p>
-<p>The difference is, the thing (computations) can be broken down recursively into more things (computations) in a top-down manner.
+<p>The difference is, these things/connections (information/connection) can be broken down recursively into more things in a top-down manner.
 Unlike in deterministic fields, where things are atomic.</p>

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.